flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-03-qq-russian-threat-real/index.md

 cards:
   - order: 0
     body: >-
-      > ‘Our democracy itself is in the cross hairs.”
+      > "Our democracy itself is in the cross hairs.”